goss-org/goss/.github/CONTRIBUTING.md

 Bug reports
 -----------

-If you think you found a bug in Goss, please submit a [issue](https://github.com/aelsabbahy/goss/issues).
+If you think you found a bug in Goss, please submit a [bug report](https://github.com/aelsabbahy/goss/issues).

 Feature requests
 ----------------